What's unique about the CODA study?

 Most patients with appendicitis in the United States had surgery to take out their appendix.
 In other countries, patients are often given the option of treatment with 10 days of antibiotics and only have surgery if the medicines do not work.
 Previously, most of the information we had about this option were from studies done in Europe.
 The CODA Trial is the largest study of treatments for appendicitis ever conducted among adults, and the first large-scale study to look at this question in the US.
 The results of this study have found that both treatments, antibiotics and surgery, are both great options to treat appendicitis.

-If a patient takes antibiotics for appendicitis, will they ever get appendicitis again?
+If a patient chooses to take antibiotics for appendicitis, will they get appendicitis again?

-If a patient’s appendicitis is treated with antibiotics while they are in the emergency room, they might be able to go home the same day, or they might stay in the hospital for an extra day or two.
-How soon a patient goes home depends on how they respond to the medicine.
+CODA found that if a patient’s appendicitis is treated with antibiotics while they are in the emergency room, they might be able to go home the same day, or they might stay in the hospital for an extra day or two depending on how they feel.

 In the first month after receiving antibiotics, patients were readmitted to the hospital at a higher rate than those who had an appendectomy.

 An appendicolith is a stone like structure in the appendix associated with a higher rate of complications and appendectomy when receiving antibiotics.

 Can I still take antibiotics to treat my appendicitis if I have an appendicolith?